The following forms may be downloaded:

 St. John’s University recognizes that some students may prefer to identify themselves by a first name and/or middle name other than their legal name.
 For this reason beginning with the Fall 2018 semester, the University enabled students to use a chosen name where possible in the course of University business and education.

-Students may request this service by completing a Chosen Name Change request form (PDF) in person in the Office of the Registrar.
+Students may request this service by completing a Chosen Name Change request form (PDF).
 The student’s chosen first name and/or middle name may be used in many University contexts, such as Canvas, class roster and ID cards.
 Please note the University is legally required to use student's legal name for official records, however, whenever reasonably possible a student’s chosen name will be used.

 Frequently Asked Questions